AdaptiveFailure/atakhq-wg-install-scripts/README.md

-# wg-install-scripts
+# Wireguard Install Scripts

-This is a script package that will install wireguard for you inside a docker container, and creates QR codes for easy connection.
+This is a script package that will install wireguard for you inside a docker container on Ubuntu (non-docker for CentOS7).

+Also creates QR codes for easy connection.

 1. SSH into your server as root